Table of Contents

 - Exaggerated page titles, aimed to shock users and draw them in

 - Negative reputation of the site or owner

-How Can Your Law Firm Improve EAT?
+How Can Your Law Firm Improve EAT and SEO?

 If your website is not performing as well as you’d like, you may need to make some strategic improvements.
-Tackling the EAT components of your website would be an excellent place to start, so consider the following steps.
+Tackling the EAT and SEO components of your website would be an excellent place to start, so consider the following steps.

 Revamp Website Content

-Examine your pages for the three characteristics of EAT: expertise, authority and trustworthiness.
+Examine your pages for the three characteristics of EAT and SEO: expertise, authority and trustworthiness.
 Check your content for errors and confirm that there are no broken links.
 Rewrite your content if necessary to improve it and give it an authoritative voice.
 In addition to upgrading your content, check to make sure that your landing page contains contact and customer support information; if this is hard to find, it can lower your EAT score.